nagvbt/nagvbt.github.io/blog/2015-05-20-asp-net-state-management-an-overview.md

 ---
-title: "ASP.Net State Management: An overview"
-date: "2015-05-20"
-categories:
-  - "asp-net"
+tags: ["ASP.Net"]
 ---

+# ASP.Net State Management: An overview

 All the web applications uses HTTP protocol.
 By nature HTTP is a stateless protocol so after every web request, the client disconnects from server and the ASP.NET engine discards the objects that were created for the page.
 This will avoid running out of server memory.